I got my first HPV shot. Am I protected or do I need to get all of them to

 prevent the STD? – Marina*

 when people receive all their shots on schedule:

-For kids and teens ages 9–14, the HPV vaccine is given in two shots over
+For kids and teens ages 9–14, the HPV vaccine is given in 2 shots over a

 Your best bet is to keep a calendar or set a phone reminder so you remember when